ddemiccotest/box-take-home-java/README.md

 The test runner and test cases can be found in the `test_runners` and `test_cases` folder respectively.

 ##### Running the test runner
+- First compile the code by running javac `<path-to-Main.java>`
-1. To invoke the test runner, navigate to the `test_runners` folder and execute the version for your operating system. e.g. `./test-runner-mac`, or on Windows, `cmd /K test-runner-windows.exe`
+- To invoke the test runner, navigate to this repo in your terminal and execute the version for your operating system. e.g. `./test_runners/test-runner-mac`, or on Windows, `cmd /K ./test_runners/test-runner-windows.exe`
 **Notes:**
 - On windows, pass the `/K` option to keep the runner open after execution
-- Make sure the runner is executable via the terminal by running `chmod a+x test-runner-mac` or `chmod a+x test-runner-linux`.
+- Make sure the runner is executable via the terminal by running `chmod a+x ./test_runners/test-runner-mac` or `chmod a+x ./test_runners/test-runner-linux`.
 On Windows, right click the file and navigate the `properties` menu

 ##### Supported flags
 `-r` reset: this resets the `.command` file in case the path/way you run your program in file mode changes `-v` verbose: this will print out the difference in the expected output and actual output of failed tests, along with an explanation of the differences/errors
-`-f` filter: filters test cases based on a string. e.g. `./test-runner-mac -f "governance"` will run tests that have governance in their name.
+`-f` filter: filters test cases based on a string. e.g. `./test_runners/test-runner-mac -f "governance"` will run tests that have governance in their name.
     **Note:** If using windows, make sure to use double quotes "" or no quotes.
 Single quotes will not work.
 `-b` break: stops execution of tests after the first encountered failure

 **Note:** You can combine flags, although if you're using the filter flag, the filter string must be right after.
 For example, both of these would work equivalently:
-- `./test-runner-mac -b -f 'governance'`
+- `./test_runners/test-runner-mac -b -f 'governance'`
-- `./test-runner-mac -f 'governance' -b`
+- `./test_runners/test-runner-mac -f 'governance' -b`

 Note: the test cases aren't completely exhaustive — there are too many variations of illegal moves for creating a totally exhaustive set to be feasible — but for the purposes of evaluating your solution, you don't need to consider anything not covered by the provided test cases.